fatmasevinck/enetLTS/paper/paper.md

 The main function `enetLTS()` provides similar options for the $\alpha$ sequence of the elastic net penalty.
 The default for the tuning parameters $\lambda$ are values from 0.95 to 0.05 with steps of size -0.05, see @Kurnaz22Arx.

 The combination of the optimal tuning parameters is evaluated by 5-fold cross-validation.
-A heatmap is available if the argument `crit.plot` is assigned to `"TRUE"`.
+A heat map is available if the argument `crit.plot` is assigned to `"TRUE"`.
 As for the other models, an updated tuning parameter $\lambda$ (`lambdaw`) for the reweighting step is obtained by the `cv.glmnet()` function from the package `glmnet` [@Friedman21R].

 The plot functions are adjusted for multinomial regression. `plotCoef.enetLTS()` gives the coefficients plots which includes group information.
 In `plotResid.enetLTS()`, residuals are turned into deviances, as in the binary regression case, with group information. `plotDiagnostic.enetLTS()` shows the scores of all groups in the space of the first two principal components.

-Especially for 'family="multinomial"', runtime is long because the algorithm is based on repeated C-steps.
+Especially for 'family="multinomial"', run time is long because the algorithm is based on repeated C-steps.

 # Related Software